 Meetings

-Members nights are usually held on the second Wednesday of the month in the Old Peoples' Welfare Hall, Laurieston, near Falkirk, (Go to this page for more detailed information) except for June and July, when there is a recess.
+Members nights are usually held on the second Wednesday of the month in the Old Peoples' Welfare Hall, Laurieston, near Falkirk, except for June, July and August when there is a recess.
 Meetings commence at 7.30pm (doors open around 7pm) and finish around 10.00pm.
 These cover discussion of events of current interest, reports from the Committee, followed by the main event of the evening which is a presentation by an Association member or Guest Speaker describing a topic of general interest.
 Observing equipment is always available to use after the meetings, but weather conditions are rarely favourable, unfortunately!

 Affiliations